ethereum/ethereum-org-website/src/content/eth2/index.md

 There will be thousands of validators.
 And they will keep the network secure by processing transactions and making sure everyone is using the same data.

 Ethereum today is a [proof-of-work blockchain](/en/learn/#proof-of-work-and-mining).
 It relies on miners to keep the network secure and in sync by devoting a great amount of computing power to creating new blocks.
-Proof-of-stake does the same but replaces energy consumption with a financial commitment.
+Proof-of-stake keeps the network secure but replaces energy consumption with a financial commitment.

 ### Shard chains {#shard-chains}